matthewrsilver/mudmux/README.md

 chat_connect
 ```

-From here, interacting with tintin and Medievia occurs as normal; quit the Medievia session with tintin's `#zap` command and close tintin with `#end`.
+From here, interacting with TinTin and Medievia occurs as normal; quit the Medievia session with TinTin's `#zap` command and close TinTin with `#end`.

 ## Configuring mudmux